caf62219/cw-react-portfolio/README.md

 ## Features

-The Text Editor uses the following packages:
+The Portfolio utilizes the following:

-- express: for web framework
-- concurrently: for scripting
-- babel: for backward integration of languages
+- React: used to develop the application
-- css loader: for loading CSS
+- Bootstrap: for CSS
-- webpack: for bundling
+- Vite: for improved developer experience

 ## Installation

-To install this application you need to go to the following website:  https://text-editor-caf62219-47e9d4b0a975.herokuapp.com/
+To install this application you need to go to the following website:

-Once there, you can click on install to make it so you can be offline.

 ## Usage